PhilHarps/music/README.md

 ### Functionalities

-Due to lack of coding experience and knowledge on Ruby-on-Rails, the developer only aimed to achieve MVP functionalities, which include:
+Due to lack of coding experience and fragmented understanding of Ruby-on-Rails, the developer only managed to achieve minimal basic functionalities on the MVP list, which included:

 - User account creation and authentication
 - User can CRUD own profile, including uploading an avatar image